 Placement in classes is based on multiple factors, which include but are not limited to: FSA ELA scores, FSA Algebra 1 EOC scores, 8th grade NGSSS Science scores, and admittance into the AICE program.

-AICE courses will be scheduled based on requests and available faculty to teach them.
+AICE courses will be scheduled based on the number of requests and available faculty to teach them.

 9th grade Science Courses

 2000350 ANATOMY AND PHYSIOLOGY